It’s not like they mean to gang up on you, although that may be how it feels!

 The interviewers may each ask questions relating to their own interests, in which case you should address your answer primarily to the person asking, while making friendly eye contact with the others to help keep them engaged.
 Or the group may have a shared list of questions and take turns asking.
 In this case, address your answer to everyone, not just the one who spoke.

 At some point, usually toward the end, you will probably be asked what questions you have for the panel.
 In advance, prepare a question for each person, appropriate to their role.
 For example, you might ask the HR person to describe the company culture or ask a prospective peer what their typical day is like.

 What is a sequential interview or serial interview?
 This is where you meet with several interviewers, either on the same day or over a longer period of time.
 This format creates a different set of opportunities and challenges.
 The conversation may feel more natural than in a panel interview, because they’re usually one-on-one.
 But if they’re all scheduled for the same day, make sure you’re ready for a marathon.
 (For me that would mean making sure I had a couple of protein bars to wolf down between sessions!)

-Make sure you have good-sized list of accomplishment stories to tell, because it’s best not to repeat all the same ones with every interviewer.
+Make sure you have good-sized list of accomplishment stories to tell throughout your serial interviews, because it’s best not to repeat all the same ones with every interviewer.
 They will probably compare notes, and you don’t want them to get them the impression you have only a few accomplishments.
 On the other hand, your very best wins are probably worth repeating.

 Tailor your presentation to the interests of the specific person: the CEO may be interested in your contributions to the bottom line, while your prospective teammates may care more about your personality and collaborative skills.